 Lindsey Clayton

-Best Big City Marathons: This move is perfect for runners, Clayton says, because it will train you to correctly hip hinge and teaches you to maintain alignment in your torso in a similar position to running.
+Why it works: This move is perfect for runners, Clayton says, because it will train you to correctly hip hinge and teaches you to maintain alignment in your torso in a similar position to running.
 It also works the posterior chain or entire back of body.

-and creator of this workout: This exercise is a must-do for runners, because it will challenge your core strength, stability, and, holding a dumbbell in each hand, down in front of you, palms facing you.
+How to do it: Download Your Training Plan, holding a dumbbell in each hand, down in front of you, palms facing you.
 With shoulders packed and core tight, send butt straight back to hinge at hips, keeping knees just slightly bent.
 Engage hamstrings and glutes to resist the downward pull of gravity as the weight lowers toward to the floor.
 Lower as far as you can until you feel tension along the backs of legs.
 Then drive feet into ground to stand back up.
 Repeat.

 3. Alternating Reverse Lunge